 Download our flyer to find out more about the project and find out how to participate.

 |Flyer for the Decision Making Project (Intellectual Disability Participants) [PDF 572KB] or:|

 It is not yet known what processes work best for providing support for decision-making, including what kind of training and education works for people who are supporting others to make decisions.

 Academics at La Trobe University, The University of Sydney, The University of New South Wales, and Queensland University of Technology, have developed a Training Program and support package for people providing support for decision-making to a person with a cognitive disability.

-This training program has been piloted and now requires trialling!
+This training program has been piloted is now being trialled

 In order to explore the effectiveness of this training program, the researchers are seeking people who provide support for decision-making along with the person they support to take part in this research.

 The research will include 2 groups.
 The first group (Training group) will undertake the training program at the beginning of the research project.
 The second group (Waitlist group) will undertake the training program at the end of the research project after improvements have been made.

 More than 60 people with intellectual disabilities or acquired brain injury and their supporters are participating in the study.
 The results will available at the end of 2019.
 Other parts of this program of research have involved, training LAC’s and Ability Linkers from St Vincent de Paul Society in NSW in support for decision making, training advocates at ‘Leadership +’ in support for decision making, and designing a set of online training resources which will be available by mid 2019.
 A new part of this research program commences in 2019 funded by the TAC.